lovincyrus/coolection/README.md

 ### Clerk

 This project uses Clerk for authentication.
 To get started, you need to create a Clerk account and set up a new application.
-Once you have your application ID and API key, you can create a `.env.local` file in the root of the project and add the following:
+Once you have your application ID and API key, you can create a `.env` file in the root of the project and add the following:

 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=